 In the case of ABPN, the board offers certification in general psychiatry as well as specialization, including forensic psychiatry, adolescent, addiction, etc.

 The certification is valid for 10 years.
-You can only renew your credentials if you stay active in your practice, have a good standing in your profession, participate in self-assessment programs, and involve in continuous education.
+You can only renew your credentials if you stay active in your practice, have a good standing in your profession, participate in self-assessment programs, and involved in continuous education.

 You will also be entitled to take interns and train them clinically after you get your license and certification.